Missouri regulates boarding schools after abuse allegations

 Legislators heard testimony from former students such as Chanel Mare, who told of girls at Circle of Hope being forced to eat their own vomit; and James Matthew Lawson, who said he was raped at Agape and called “seizure boy” because of his epilepsy.

-The Associated Press generally does not name victims of sexual abuse, but Larson and Drew both came forward publicly to discuss the allegations.
+The Associated Press generally does not name victims of sexual abuse, but Lawson and Drew both came forward publicly to discuss the allegations.

 Supporters of religious boarding schools say they provide structure to troubled young people.
 Megan Stokes, executive director of National Association of Therapeutic Schools and Programs, said the wrongdoing alleged at Agape and Circle of Hope is exceedingly uncommon.

-Note: This story was first published on April 2, 2022.
-It was updated on April 7, 2022, to correct the last name of a former student in one reference.
-The former student is James Matthew Lawson, not Larson.